About this talk

 As CEO of CreativeMornings, Tattly, and the newly launched Creative Guild, Tina Roth Eisenberg oversees some highly creative teams.
 Rather than follow traditional leadership practices, she’s writing her own rules that prioritize joy, generosity, and confetti.
-In this inspiring talk, Eisenberg explains how she’s building a workplace her employees are excited to go to every day, including:
+In this inspiring talk, Eisenberg explains how she’s building a workplace her employees are excited to go to every day, including the non-traditional interview questions she asks job candidates, how to show up to work as your authentic self, and how she infuses her workplace with surprise and delight.

 Good morning 99U.
 I’m really happy to be back.
 As Will said, my name is Tina Roth Eisenberg, but most people know me as Swiss Miss which is the name of my blog and my Twitter handle.
 And I really earned that title.
 I grew up in Switzerland.
 I want to address the young woman that struck up a conversation with me when I arrived this morning.
 She’s one of the volunteers.
 She’s very charming and she asked me “What do you do?”
 There’s no other question that frazzles me more than that.
 So I want to apologize to this young woman because I really…yeah I don’t think I was all that polite the way I answered.
 But maybe in the next few minutes, you’ll understand why I have a really hard time answering that question concisely.